 Coils for the armature winding are made from insulated copper conductors.
-Harddrawn annealed higher conductivity copper is used.
+Hard-drawn annealed higher conductivity copper is used.
 Aluminium wires are not used because of the restriction on winding space in slots and a number of other limitations, such as the formation of oxide coating and jointing problems.
 For large industrial machines, however, aluminium may be used for field windings as an alternative to copper.
 Insulating materials used should have the following characteristics:

-- (i) high dielectric strength at increased temperature, - (ii) good thermal conductivity to transfer conductor $I^2 R$ loss to the surrounding structure and coolant,

-- (iii) ease of working having sufficient mechanical strength, and - (iv) resistance to failure by moisture, vibration, abrasion and bending.
+- (i) high dielectric strength at increased temperature, - (ii) good thermal conductivity to transfer heat generated due to conductor I^2R loss to the surrounding structure and coolant, - (iii) ease of working having sufficient mechanical strength, and - (iv) resistance to failure by moisture, vibration, abrasion and bending.

 Unfortunately, none of the available materials has all the above-mentioned desirable properties.
 Superior synthetic materials are now available which are gradually replacing the natural insulating materials.
-Available insulating materials are classified according to their thermal limits as follows:
+Available insulating materials are classified according to their thermal limits as shown in Table 2.1.